oliwierKozl/CIS1702-CW2-Untitled/README.md

 10/11/25 - 6/1/26

+This is our group project for our 2025/26 programming 1 module coursework 2.
+Project brief:
+"Create a command-line application to help a small business owner track product inventory.
+The system must allow the user to add, view, update, and remove stock items, and save the data between sessions"

 Chosen project: command line inventory management system Group name: untitled
 Group members and roles:
 - Oliver Kazlowski: backend/json schema
 - Spencer Berry: testing
 - Michael Robertson: UX/frontend
 - Luca Ponterosso: documentation

-This is our group project for our 2025/26 programming 1 module coursework 2.
-Project brief:
-"Create a command-line application to help a small business owner track product inventory.
-The system must allow the user to add, view, update, and remove stock items, and save the data between sessions"
+---

 Core functionality goals:
 - Store data in a file